 Is your current mattress starting to feel uncomfortable?
 Did you just spend a good amount of money on a new mattress and you’re nervous about accidentally voiding the mattress warranty?
-No matter what someone’s situation is, there are many reasons they may want to consider adding a protector or pad to their mattress.
+No matter what someone’s situation is, there are many reasons they may want to consider adding a mattress protector or mattress pad to their bed.

 To help people decide whether a protector or a pad is best for them, we ‘ve put together a handy guide to help them differentiate between the two.

 Mattress protectors do exactly what they say they do — they protect the mattress.
 People will see protectors that offer a range of benefits, but almost all of them work to prevent stains from fluids and liquids, as well as allergens, from getting into their mattress.